kos-lang/kos/doc/tutorial.md

 Variables in Kos are declared using the `var` keyword.

-    var a = 1;      // This is a variable containing an integer. var b = "abc";  // This is a variable containing a string.
+    var a = 1      // This is a variable containing an integer. var b = "abc"  // This is a variable containing a string.

 The type of the data contained by a variable can change over time.
 You can assign data with a different type to a variable.

-    var c = 1;      // This variable starts off with an integer. c     = "abc";  // But now it has a string.
+    var c = 1      // This variable starts off with an integer. c     = "abc"  // But now it has a string.

 Variables follow scope.
 They can only be accessed in the scope where they were declared or its inner scopes.

-    var d = 1;
+    var d = 1
     do {           // Inner scope.
-        var e = d + 1;
+        var e = d + 1
     }
-    while false;
+    while false
-    d = e + 1;      // ERROR!!!
+    d = e + 1      // ERROR!!!
 Variable e was not declared in this scope.

 When variables are declared, they always must be assigned a value.

-    var f;          // ERROR!!!
+    var f          // ERROR!!!
 Variable must be assigned a value.

 The `void` keyword can be used to assign an opaque "void" value when a variable needs to be declared, but a value for it is not known yet.

-    var g = void;
+    var g = void

 Variable names consist of ASCII letters, digits and underscore `_`, but the first character of a variable name cannot be a digit.
 Unicode letters are not supported in variable names.

-All assignment and expression statements must end with a semicolon `;`.

 The `const` keyword can be used to create a variable, which cannot be assigned to again.
 The `const` does not make a variable immutable though.
 Mutablility is a type trait, so if a variable contains data of a mutable type (e.g. array), the variable's contents can be modified.

-    const h = 300;
+    const h = 300
-    h       = 0;    // ERROR!!!
+    h       = 0    // ERROR!!!
 Cannot assign to a const variable.

-    const i = ["a"];
+    const i = ["a"]
-    i[1]    = "b";  // OK, array can be modified.
+    i[1]    = "b"  // OK, array can be modified.

 Types